cvrve/Summer2025-Internships/README.md

-# Summer 2025 Tech Internships by Ouckah & Cvrve (inspired by [Pitt CSC & Simplify Repo](https://github.com/SimplifyJobs/Summer2024-Internships))
+# Summer 2025 Tech Internships by Ouckah & Cvrve

 The torch has been passed.
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2025**.
 The list is maintained collaboratively by [cvrve](https://cvrve.me) and [CSCareers](https://discord.gg/cscareers)!